Gizra/circuitauction-docs/client/how-to-view-clients-bids.md

-# How to view client's bids?
+# How to view a client's bids?

-You can view client's bids on the client page or the bids page.
+You can view a client's bids on the client page or the bids page.

 ## On the client page
 1. Make sure you are on the right [sale context](../sale/sale-context.md).